Posts

-I came home tonight to learn that a paper I authored this past August on higher education philanthropy has been accepted for publication in the forthcoming issue of the Canadian Journal for New Scholars in Education.
+I came home tonight to learn that a paper I authored this past August on higher education philanthropy has been accepted for publication in the forthcoming issue of the Canadian Journal for New Scholars in Education .
 I was pretty blown away by this news and I look forward to working with the Journal to create the final version for an expected February 2009 publication.

+I am so sad to announce that my uncle Robert (Bobby) Kelly passed away yesterday at home.
+He was surrounded by his wife of 36 years, Margaret, and his two wonderful sons, Chad and Liam.
+My dad and my other uncle, Glenn, were there a great deal in the last few days.
 I joined the Kelly family in 1978 when my Mom and I moved in with my Dad (he later adopted me).
 Uncle Bobby welcomed me warmly and instantly and both he and my aunt Margaret were so very supportive of me and my drama productions during and after high school.
 I used to babysit their boys when they all still lived in Aylmer back in the old homestead.
 I have a rush of nostalgic and bittersweet memories.
 He was a lovely and good man, and I will miss him dearly.

 The New U.S. Executive?